LucDuponcheelAtGitHub/programming_course/chapter07/README_01_to_06.md

     }
 ```

-`fibonacci` can, for example, be implemented using a *reactive computation DSL implementation* using *actors* of
+`fibonacci` above can, for example, be implemented using a *reactive computation DSL implementation* using *actors* of
 `Scala`'s `Akka` library.

 ### Conclusion

- - `FP` is a *function level programming language*,
- - the program DSL that the course documents is a *program level programming library*,
+Compared with `FP`. a *function level programming language*, the program DSL that the course documents is a
-   as such naturally offering *implementation flexibility* and
+*program level programming library*, as such naturally offering *implementation flexibility* and
 *both effectfree and effectful feature specification extensibility*.

 Please keep on reading ... .